UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Read_files.rst

 .. note::

-    The examples here and below are requiring a netCDF file in :kbd:`EXP00` which contains *nav_lat*, *nav_lon*, *time_counter* and *var_name*.
+    The examples here and below are requiring a netCDF4 file in :kbd:`EXP00` which contains *nav_lat*, *nav_lon*, *time_counter* and *var_name*.
-    The netCDF file should have the same longtitude/latitude dimensions as the file :kbd:`coordinate.nc` in your case.
+    The netCDF4 file should have the same longtitude/latitude dimensions as the file :kbd:`coordinate.nc` in your case.
 The time dimension should be
     "UNLIMITED" and *var_name* is the variable you want :kbd:`MY_TRC` to read.

     The arrange of the dimensions (For Python users) should be (TIME, LAT, LON)